pkorduan/kvmobile/README.md

 # Change log
 ## 1.5.0
     * Add Leaflet.Edit Plugin to enable geometrie editing
+    * First Changes to support points, lines and polygons
+    * Fix Error wenn loading data from server when no exists
+    * Switch for different icons
 ## 1.4.2
 	* Toggle style and function of sync Buttons pending from networkstatus
 	* Send also layer sync request with no deltas on client side